KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomIntTextMining.md

-# Class: Text Mining Annotation via homology and interaction (HomIntTextMining)
+# Class: Homology Interaction Text Mining (HomIntTextMining)

 _An association that represents a text mining annotation based on homology and interaction._